iBotayo/qr-code-component-main/README.md

 ### What I learned

-While working on this project, I learnt how to structure and position contents in the centerusing flexbox.
-With this, I was able to increase my knowledge on flexbox
+While working on this project, I learnt how to structure and position contents in the center using flexbox.
+With this, I was able to increase my knowledge on flexbox.

 See below the code: